 - Georgia Secretary of State, 2015 – 6 million records: A massive data breach occurred when Brian Kemp’s office released data, including personally identifiable information, to political parties, the media, and other subscribers who buy voter information (legally) from the state.

-What type of government entities were most affected from 2019 to Oct 2022
+What type of government entities were most affected from 2018 to mid-November 2023?

-To get a more granular look at how government data breaches have developed in recent years, we’ve explored the number of breaches and records affected by government entity type (due to data being more readily available for these years).
+To get a more granular look at how government data breaches have developed in recent years, we’ve explored the number of breaches and records affected by government entity type from 2018 to present.
+Data is more readily available for these years.

-Over 30 percent of the government breaches we found from 2019 to October 2022 affected city/town governments.
-This was considerably higher than counties that featured in second place with a total of 56 breaches.
-These were closely followed by law enforcement (53) and departments of health (30).
+Just over 24 percent of the government breaches (237) we found from 2018 to mid-November affected city governments.
+This was considerably higher than counties that featured in second place with a total of 162 breaches.
+These were closely followed by law enforcement (136) and departments of health and towns (both with 75 breaches).

-The 124 breaches on towns/cities affected 806,704 people.
-The worst breach was in the City of Tucson, Arizona, when the city’s network was compromised in May 2022, affecting 123,513 records.
+The 237 breaches in cities affected more than 1.2 million people.
+The worst breach for records affected was in the City of Tomball, Texas.
+The city’s network was hit with a ransomware attack in December 2022, which affected 400,000 records.

 - The City of Independence, MO – 2020: 113,579 records were breached after a ransomware attack occurred on city systems.